 Learn When Probiotic Supplements Are Not Safe!

-There are certain medical conditions, that probiotic supplements may actually make worse.
+There are certain medical conditions and situations when probiotic supplements may actually make things worse.

 That being said, don’t take probiotic supplements, if you have pancreatitis.
 In a study, half of the pancreatitis patients were given probiotic pills, while the other half got sugar pills.
 Within ten days, the mortality rates in the probiotic group shot up compared to placebo.
 More than twice as many people died on the probiotics.
 [Source: Michael Greger’s How Not to Diet]